Centrifugal or “vortex” separators remove

 To

-simplify the selection process, “size” is referring to the minimum inlet
+simplify the selection process, “size” is referring to the maximum inlet

 connection ID as relates to the vessel diameter and length.
 This